born05/craft-enforcepassword/README.md

 <?php

 return [
     'passwordMinLength'     => 16,
     'passwordMaxLength'     => 255,
-    'passwordHistoryLimit' => 5, // Number of passwords kept in history 'passwordMaxLifetime'  => 90, // Number of days a password can be used ];
+    'passwordHistoryLimit'  => 5, // Number of passwords kept in history 'passwordMaxLifetime'   => 90, // Number of days a password can be used 'enforceUppercase'      => true, // Min 1 uppercase letter 'enforceLowercase'      => true, // Min 1 lowercase letter
+    'enforceDigit'          => true, // Min 1 digit
+    'enforceSymbol'         => true, // Min 1 symbol
+    'enforceUniquePassword' => true; // An password never used before by the user ];
 ```